 A beginner’s guide to Sunday services

-When you enter the church you will hopefully be greeted by a regular attendee who will give you a Notice Sheet, outlining activities that are happening during the next week, as well as events planned for slightly further ahead.
-This will also feature prayer reminders for when you go home.
+When you enter the church you’ll be greeted by a regular attendee who might give you a Notice Sheet, outlining activities that are happening during the next week, as well as events planned for slightly further ahead.

 Prayer plays an important part within our services because it’s the way in which we communicate with God (and vice versa!).
 This often takes the form of someone leading prayers on subjects that are important to members of the church, our area, and the world, or a time of open prayer in which the congregation are given the opportunity to pray, if they want to.